 While not everyone can work side-by-side with five decades of experienced leaders for several years like I did, you can build mentoring and coaching relationships more on an individual or macro level.

-By connecting these assessment methods, individuals and organizations can gain a better understanding of their authentic leadership capabilities and identify areas for growth and development.
+By connecting these assessment methods, people and organizations can gain a better understanding of their authentic leadership capabilities and identify areas for growth and development.
 In short, assessment, whether introspective, on-the-job observations from a mentor or coach, or performance feedback allows us to see what we cannot know and target gaps in our path to becoming an authentic leader.
 Whether through a self-assessment or on-the-job performance feedback, we receive a glimpse into potential and evidence-based insights to keep us on the path to our mission and leading through our values.

 Whether you're thinking about your leadership, the strength of leadership on your team, or a leader that you want to support, we have a quick and simple questionnaire that can help you assess authentic leadership right now.
 As becoming a stronger authentic leader requires self-reflection, continuous learning, and intentional practice, this may be a tool you want to revisit occasionally.
 It might also be a great kick-starter to a meeting or training that involves leadership.